andreasscherbaum/check-markdown-files/CHECKS.md

 ## check_missing_other_tags_both_ways

-This chech ensures that if one tag is specified, a second tag is also specified.
+This check ensures that if one tag is specified, a second tag is also specified.
 This makes most sense when different variations of tags should all be inluded.

 Example: